 N elegantly dressed blond woman was spiritedly holding forth on they called the artist . . ." the Meaning of It All.
-It was hard to pay attention to what she was saying, because her two long antennae something upon a form." jounced and curtsied as she nodded her head for emphasis.
-The antennae, other month, but the queen bee which were made of cloth-wrapped left .... " wire and ended in yellow cotton balls, were held on her head by a plastic Bee art, maybe.
-This young man is bandeau; they looked like the Deely Bobbers that sprang from the heads of ten-year-olds on the streets of stands a young woman, stunned.
-The New York a few years ago.
+It was hard to pay attention to what she was saying, because her two long antennae something upon a form." jounced and curtsied as she nodded her which were made of cloth-wrapped left ... " wire and ended in yellow cotton balls, bandeau; they looked like the Deely Bobbers that sprang from the heads of ten-year-olds on the streets of New York a few years ago.
 The antennaed woman and four hundred and ninety-nine other St. Louisans who were interested in the finer things had paid fifteen dollars each for the privilege of celebrating the opening of a special kind of art exhibition.
-They had come together on a mild afternoon young woman gazing at the figure Terry Winters, a New York artist, late in September at the city's Lau- says, "I came prepared to laugh at paints insects on canvas, for instance. meier Sculpture Park, which boasts work by Richard Serra, Mary Miss, Mark di Suvero, and others, to attend the installation of a show by Garnett Puett, an apisculptor (apis is the Latin word for bee), who had, with his bees, been working during the spring and summer on a piece commissioned by Laumeier.
-The sculpture was done, the honeybees were me clippings about insects and tellgone, but Puett was there.
-Puett, a ing me funny bug stories.
-It is their of cicada shells.
-A Japanese artist, New Yorker, is point man, as it were, attempt to keep in touch with my Kazuo Kadonaga, has live silkworms
+They meier Sculpture Park, which boasts work by Richard Serra, Mary Miss, Mark di Suvero, and others, to attend the installation of a show by Garnett Puett, an apisculptor (apis is the Latin word for bee), who had, with his bees, been working during the spring and summer on a piece commissioned by Laumeier.
+The sculp-